Home » Marseille

 Cathédrale La Major.
 Marseille, France

-Marseille Self-Guided City Walk
+Marseille City Walk

 The city is a wonderful place to walk with many viewpoints overlooking the port or towards other parts of the town.
 Highlights of this walk include Cathédrale La Major, Fort Saint-Jean, Palais du Pharo and the walk alongside the Vieux Port.